Mortgage insurance is a monthly pain in the budget. But it can make buying your first home possible. Here’s how it works.Full article

 First, a quick review: PMI, or private mortgage insurance, protects the lender if you can't repay your loan.
 It usually applies to conventional loans when your down payment is less than 20 percent.
 For details on how PMI works, read our in-depth post.

 Now, with 20 percent as the threshold for the PMI requirement in the first place, it only makes sense that once you’ve built up 20 percent equity in your home, you don’t have to pay it anymore.
 And that’s the case.
 From the bank's perspective, you can cancel PMI when the amount you have left to pay on your loan falls to 80 percent of the original value of your home.
 (A few lenders have easier standards.)

 Notice that we said the “original value” of your home.
 That means either the price you bought it for or the appraised value at the time, whichever is lower.
 If you managed to get a deal, the price you paid might be lower than the appraised value.
 (If you refinance, the “original value” will turn into the appraised value at the time of refinancing.)

 When will you reach 20 percent equity?
 The “projected payments” section of the closing disclosure form that comes with your mortgage paperwork shows how many years you’ll be paying PMI.
-If you received an amortization schedule with your loan paperwork, it may include a loan-to-value (LTV) column that will allow you to pinpoint the date.
+If you received an amortization schedule — a detailed payoff schedule — with your loan paperwork, it may include a loan-to-value (LTV) column that will allow you to pinpoint the date.
 (Don’t have your amortization schedule?
 Ask your servicer about getting it.)
 The schedule shows how each mortgage payment you make is chipping away at the loan’s percentage of your home’s value.
 When the percentage drops to 80, you can cancel the PMI.

 How do you cancel?
 Simply submit a written request to your servicer.
 Contact them first, because you do have to meet a few conditions, and some of the specifics can vary from servicer to servicer.
 Here are the most common requirements: